• Latest

 Why It’s Important to Motivate Teenagers Who Don’t Care

-It’s vital to motivate teenagers who don’t care for a few reasons.
+Motivating teenagers who don’t care is vital for a few reasons.

-First, when teens don’t care, they’re more likely to engage in risky behaviors.
+First, teens are more likely to engage in risky behaviors when they don’t care.
 This could include anything from drug use to unprotected sex to driving recklessly.

 Second, teens who don’t care are more likely to drop out of school or not bother with college altogether.
 This means they’ll miss out on essential opportunities to learn and grow.